-Protesting In A Pandemic: "The Police Are Far More Dangerous To Black Life Than Covid-19"
+Protesting In A Pandemic: "The Police Are Far More Dangerous To Black Life Than COVID-19"

-Thousands of people have been pouring into America’s streets for several days now to protest systemic racism in the wake of the killings of George Floyd, Breonna Taylor, Ahmaud Arbery, and countless other black people.
-They have faced police violence that has in some cases turned lethal, including tear gas, rubber bullets, and vehicle attacks.

-America — and, specifically, Black Americans — is also amid another crisis right now; the ongoing coronavirus pandemic that has killed over 100,000 people, a disproportionate number of them black.
-Despite the fact that protesters are largely wearing masks, health experts say the protests will almost certainly set off new chains of infection.
-But many of those who showed up exercised their constitutional right despite the threat of being infected, because systemic racism has been around far longer than this disease and will be far harder to eradicate.
-As one protester said, the police pose a far bigger danger to black people than Covid-19.
+America — and, specifically, Black Americans — is also amid another crisis right now; the ongoing coronavirus pandemic that has killed over 100,000 people, a disproportionate number of them Black.
+Despite the fact that protestors are largely wearing masks, health experts say the protests will almost certainly set off new chains of infection.
+But those who showed up exercised their constitutional right despite the threat of being infected, because systemic racism has been around far longer than this disease and will be far harder to eradicate.
+As one protestor said, the police pose a far bigger danger to Black people than Covid-19.

 Advertisement